Board of Directors

-Kristy Dixon, officer, is an international program manager for Lockheed Martin in Orlando, Fla.
+Kristy Dixon, director, is an international program manager for Lockheed Martin in Orlando, Fla.
 Kristy has worked at Lockheed Martin since 2002 in various customer-facing positions within engineering, business development and program management.
 Her strengths in building personal customer relationships, developing and executing win strategies, and leading cross-functional teams has enabled her to find solutions that meet customer needs resulting in the award of significant customer funds.
 Kristy earned a Bachelor of Science degree in computer and information sciences from the University of Florida and a Master of Science degree in computer science from the Florida Institute of Technology.
 Kristy has a daughter, Grace, with Angelman syndrome.

 Maiddy Dunigan, vice chairperson, received a Bachelor of Arts degree in communications from University of Nevada, Reno; a Juris Doctor degree from California Western School of Law, cum laude; and a Master of Laws degree from Georgetown Law Center, with honors.
 She is a member of the American Bar Association and a member of the State Bar of California.
 Maiddy is licensed to practice in front of the Supreme Court of the United States.
 Maiddy spent more than 10 years at KPMG LLP and Ernst & Young LLP as a federal tax services manager in international practices.
 She specialized in mergers and acquisitions.
 Maiddy provided tax services to multinational companies in numerous domestic and international situations.
 Maiddy has four children.
 Her son Jaxson has Angelman syndrome.

-Sam Maydew, officer, is a collaborator at Silver Lining Entertainment, a full-service production/talent management company that he started with long-time partner, Jeff Golenberg.
+Sam Maydew, director, is a collaborator at Silver Lining Entertainment, a full-service production/talent management company that he started with long-time partner, Jeff Golenberg.
 Silver Lining represents primarily film and TV talent and continues to expand their roster of personalities, writers, directors and musicians.
 Prior to that, Sam, Jeff and a third partner, Michael Green, started The Collective in 2005.
 Sam moved to Los Angeles from Seattle, Wash., and first worked in development at NBC before pursuing a producing career.
 Sam has three children.
 His son Brooklyn has Angelman syndrome.